HaoWillSi/Brian2_Learning/Installing_Brian2.md

 Record the experience I install the Brian2
 ===
-I install Brian2 with Anaconda.
+I install Brian2 with Anaconda in Windows 10(64 bit).
 At first, it was a really hard work for me that I failed for times.
 To be frankly, I am not good at doing this things like configuring environments etc. So I will only record how I install it sucessfully.

 Simply put that there are only two steps:
 1. Set up Anaconda.
-2. Install the Brian2 through conda.
+2. Install the Brian2 through conda.<br>

+**The more details will be seen in the** [Brian2's installation guide.](https://brian2.readthedocs.io/en/stable/introduction/install.html)
 ## 1.Set up Anaconda.<br>
+Please refer to the [installation guide](https://docs.anaconda.com/anaconda/install/).
 In this part, there is no problem generally, one point you should know that do not install it in a CHinese directory.(不要在中文路径下安装)

 ## 2. Install the Brain2 through conda.